Ak-ash22/rydberg_qec/README.md

 This repository contains the complete implementation and analysis of quantum error correction (QEC) codes using Rydberg atom facilitation mechanisms.
 The work was completed as part of a Master's thesis in the Erasmus Mundus Quantum Technology and Engineering (QuanTEEM) program at RPTU, Kaiserslautern, Germany.

-The project explores fault-tolerant quantum computing through the implementation of various quantum error correction protocols on Rydberg atom systems, leveraging the unique properties of Rydberg interactions for error detection and correction.
+The project explores primitive quantum error correcting codes through the implementation on Rydberg atom systems, leveraging the unique properties of Rydberg interactions for error detection and correction.

 ## Key Features